SciML/Integrals.jl/README.md

 sol = solve(prob, QuadGKJL())
 ```

 For basic multidimensional quadrature we can construct and solve a `IntegralProblem`.
-Since we are using no arguments `p` in this example, we omit the fourth argument of `IntegralProblem`
+Since we are using no arguments `p` in this example, we omit the third argument of `IntegralProblem`
 from above.
 The lower and upper bounds are now passed as vectors, with the `i`th elements of
 the bounds giving the interval of integration for `x[i]`.